MicahWoodrowPhillips/wp0724/README.md

 - A "Holiday" cost, different from daily charges.
 - A "Weekend" cost, different from daily charges

+## Holidays
+There are only two holidays in this scenario:
+- Independence Day, July 4th - If falls on weekend, it is observed on the closest weekday (if Sat, then Friday before, if Sunday, then Monday after)
+- Labor Day - First Monday in September

 ## Checkout
 The sale transaction (Checkout) requires
 - Tool Code